-7. Risks
+9. Risks

 In the normal course of business, the Investment Funds in which the Master Fund invests trade various financial instruments and may enter into various investment activities with off-balance sheet risk.
 These include, but are not limited to, short selling, writing option contracts and equity swaps.
-However, as a result of the investments by the Master Fund as a limited partner, member or shareholder, the Master Fund's liability with respect to its investments in the Investment Funds is generally limited to the NAV of its interest in each Investment Fund.
-Because the Master Fund is a closed-end investment company, Interests are not redeemable at the option of Members and are not exchangeable for interests of any other fund.
-Although the Board in its discretion may cause the Master Fund to offer from time to time to repurchase Interests at the Members' capital account value, Interests are considerably less liquid than shares of funds that trade on a stock exchange or shares of open-end investment companies.
-With respect to any offer to repurchase Interests by the Master Fund, the aggregate repurchase amount will be determined by the Board in its discretion and such repurchase amount may represent only a small portion of outstanding Interests.
-Because the Master Fund's investments in Investment Funds themselves have limited liquidity, the Master Fund may not be able to fund significant repurchases.
-Members whose Interests are accepted for repurchase also bear the risk that the Master Fund's Members' capital account value may fluctuate significantly between the time that they submit their request for repurchase and the date as of which Interests are valued for the purpose of repurchase.
+However, as a result of the investments by the Master Fund as a limited partner, member or shareholder, the Master Fund's exposure with respect to its investments in the Investment Funds is generally limited to the NAV of its interest in each Investment Fund.

-7. Risks (continued)
+9. Risks (continued)